-Women and girls in western Uganda spend up to 6 hours each day carrying heavy jerry cans filled with polluted water which leads to dysentery, diarrhea, typhoid, and malaria.
+Women and girls in western Uganda spend up to 6 hours each day carrying heavy jerry cans filled with polluted water which leads to dysentery, diarrhea, and typhoid.
+Each day, they ask themselves, “How should I use this water today?
+Should I water my garden so we can grow food?
+Should I wash my children’s uniforms?
+Should I use it to cook a meal?
+Should we drink this water?”
 The gift of clean water gives them more than water itself; it gives them better health and gives them time to learn a skill, start a business, or get an education.

 Ourganda has adopted six villages in the Bundibugyo District of western Uganda.
-We have already funded water projects for approximately 8,000 people in the villages of Kitsolima II and Sarakihombya, our two largest villages.
-We are now proposing water development projects to improve health outcomes in four additional villages: Kinyante IV, Karongoti, Bulyambaya, and Bubandi II.
+We have already funded water projects for approximately 9,000 people in the villages of Kitsolima II, Sarakihombya, and Kinyante IV.
+We are now proposing water development projects to improve health outcomes in three additional villages: Karongoti, Bulyambaya, and Bubandi II.
 We have received full proposals for the projects below from ugandanwaterproject.com and tgswater.info.

 Karongoti (450 people) and Bulyambaya (600 people) | Ourganda proposes to partner with TGS Water Ltd. in Kampala, Uganda, to install gravity flow water systems in the Karongoti and Bulyambaya villages.
 The new system installations include a water intake structure and pumping station, treated water transmission, a storage reservoir, and a distribution network for the village with public tap stands.